Course Outline

 Students will record, via zoom, their life review conversation with consent, and including trauma informed principles.
 This recording is saved and downloaded as an MP4 file, for submission online

 Secondly, students watch their recording and provide critical reflection of skills using Kolb's reflective cycle to shape their argument.
-This is also submitted online, via plagiarism checkers.
+This is prepared within Cadmus, and submitted online, via plagiarism checkers.

 Criteria: